 Host and Reporter

 Paralympian gold medalist Victoria Arlen joined ESPN in December 2015 as a features reporter and now works as a host and reporter.
+She is most often seen doing “SportsCenter Right Now” updates that air during weekday morning and afternoon programs on ESPN.

 Hired at the age of 21, she became one of ESPN’s youngest regular reporters ever.